laws-africa/laws-africa.github.io/README.md

 - `site.hiring`: boolean used by templates that show hiring notices.
 - `site.hiring_contributors`: boolean used by templates that show contributor hiring notices.
-- `site.posts`: all Markdown posts from `content/articles/`, sorted newest
+- `articles`: Pelican's native list of Markdown posts from `content/articles/`, sorted newest first.
+Use this directly in templates for blog listings, recent posts, and feeds.
-  first.
 - `site.publications`: all pages whose `save_as` starts with `publications/`,
   sorted newest first.
 - `site.case_studies`: all pages whose `save_as` starts with `case-studies/`,